mmamaev/mmamaev.github.io/_posts/2018-10-21-British-Rail-Overview.md

 ---
 layout: post
 title: British railways.
 Visitor's manual
+category: UK
+tags: [railway, train]
 ---

 ![A train on Durham viaduct](/images/uk/rail/Train_on_Durham_viaduct.jpg)

-Taking a train is the most efficient and convenient way of traveling across Great Britain, no matter what the distance is.
+Taking a train is the most efficient and convenient way of traveling across Great Britain.
+Although residents of the island constantly rumble at the trains being outdated and crowded, and everyone agrees that the tickets are a rip-off, as a visitor, you've got a different angle of view.
+Your alternatives are either more expensive, or slower, or both.
+Yet you don't have to spend thousands of pounds on an annual ticket and then ride overcrowded rush-hour trains.
+Train journeys will come out (mostly) pleasant and relatively cheap if you plan them well ahead and understand how the system works.
+This series of posts will help you with that.

 I don't live in the UK but each time I visit the country I catch a train and go to places which I haven't seen yet.
 So far I've logged 85 rides along 29 different railway lines, from Exeter to Newcastle.
 On one particularly loaded day in January 2017, I managed to make eight journeys, although two of them being the result of catching a wrong train.

 With this kind of experience, I've got many tips and tricks to share.
 We'll begin with a practical overview of the British railway system in general.
 Then we will untangle the lore of ticketing - this knowledge will be your money saver.
-Next comes the art of advance planning - you'll learn how to save even more.
+Next comes the art of planning - you'll learn how to save even more.
 Finally, we'll be going for a ride, and there are a few catches you might want to know.